Travel Budget Japan: How much it costs and how to save

 Regional Rail Passes

-If the Japan-wide JR Rail Pass is of no use to you, one (or several) of the many Regional Rail Passes might be worthwhile.
-A big difference to the Japan-wide Rail Pass: you can buy these passes while already in Japan (though they are slightly more expensive than if you bought them from overseas).
+If the Japan-wide JR Rail Pass is useless to you, one (or several) of the many Regional Rail Passes might be worthwhile.
+A big difference to the Japan-wide Rail Pass is that you can buy these passes while already in Japan (though they are slightly more expensive than if you bought them from overseas).
 Worthwhile options to check out include:

 Without Rail Passes